Kimble County Historical Museum

 MUSEUM HIGHLIGHT

-Come and check out the archeological relics at the museum.
-Yes, there were buffalo right here in Kimble County and we have a wonderful relic skull found after a flood near the Junction cemetary!
+Yes, there were buffalo right here in Kimble County and we have a wonderful relic skull found after a flood near the Junction cemetery!

 Kimble Museum Hosted Book Review!